 Yes, the training system, SafeColleges, will automatically send you a reminder email each week until the training is complete.

 The training is not loading, what should I do?

 The training module works best when accessed using Google Chrome.
 If you are not already, please switch to Chrome and see if that remedies the issue.
-If not, please contact Training Manager Ever Hanna.
+If not, please contact the OEI training account.